stepanosokin/RfgfLicenseLoader/README.md

 # RfgfLicenseLoader

+There is a wonderful site https://rfgf.ru/ReestrLic/ which contains information about all the license blocks in Russian Federation provided by Rosgeolfond.
+The good news is that you can download all the database from its webservice and use it offline in your GIS.

-Python script to download data from https://rfgf.ru/ReestrLic/ This script contains the class RfgfLicenseDownloader to download, parse and save to Geopackage the License Blocks data from https://rfgf.ru/ReestrLic/ website.
+This is Python script to download data from https://rfgf.ru/ReestrLic/.
+This script contains the class RfgfLicenseDownloader to download, parse and save to Geopackage the License Blocks data from https://rfgf.ru/ReestrLic/ website.
 The class has 2 main methods: